POST LOST OR FOUND PET

 You can submit lost or found animal information below.
 We will post it on our website as soon as possible.
 Please let us know if the status of the animal has changed so we can remove the post.
 To remove your posting send an email to email@example.com.

 We have put together this section on the website to help reunite owners with their lost pets as quickly as possible.
 The Toledo Animal Rescue traditionally takes in animals that are being surrendered by owners who can no longer keep them.
 The Lucas County Dog Warden traditionally receives stray dogs picked up by either an Animal Control Officer or any private citizen.
 Often, a family will shelter a lost pet while trying to find the rightful owner.
 They should make every reasonable attempt to locate the owner, which would include calling the local shelters and the Lucas County Dog Warden.
 The Rescue keeps lost and found reports and attempts to match these up with owners as soon as possible on a daily basis.
 After you fill out this form, there are still several other things you should do.
-We encourage you to come to the shelter and ask to personally look at the cats brought in as "strays" or visit the Lucas County Dog Warden for dogs brought in as “strays”.
+We encourage you to come to the Rescue and ask to personally look at the cats brought in as "strays" or visit the Lucas County Dog Warden for dogs brought in as “strays”.
 This is particularly important if your pet is a mixed breed because descriptions of the actual breed types can vary widely from one person to the next.
-Advertise in the paper for your lost or found pet.
+Advertise in the paper or post on pawboost.com for your lost or found pet.
 A picture of your pet along with a description is usually helpful when posting notices.
 You might try posting your pet's picture at all major intersections near the area where it was lost.
 You can also post these notices at nearby markets, pet supply stores, or any other place a person sheltering your pet might need to go for supplies.
 Advertise at all nearby Veterinary clinics.
 Keep in mind that if your pet has been injured, a "Good Samaritan" will often take it to the nearest Vet.
 (Most clinics have a special board for lost and found notices.)
 If you are near the Lucas County border, call and file a lost or found report in the neighboring shelters or Animal Control.
 A list of area facilities can be found on our Additional Resources Page.